Thesis

 Given the increased political scrutiny of AI, from US and international lawmakers alike, it is imperative that Anthropic secures political support for its business and safety practices.
 Anthropic has been recognized by politicians as a key player in AI safety.
 In June 2023, Dario Amodei, along with two AI professors, was called to testify at a congressional hearing about the long-term risks of AI.

 Additionally, in May 2023, US Vice President Kamala Harris invited Dario Amodei, along with the CEOs of Google, Microsoft, and OpenAI, to discuss safeguards to mitigate the potential risks of AI.
 “It is imperative to mitigate both the current and potential risks AI poses to individuals, society, and national security.
 These include risks to safety, security, human and civil rights, privacy, jobs, and democratic values”, the White House noted in a press release.
-Subsequently, the US called a public request for safe and trustworthy AI through the National Telecommunications and Information Administration (NTIA).
+Subsequently, the US issued a public request for safe and trustworthy AI through the National Telecommunications and Information Administration (NTIA).

 As a leader in the movement towards transparent AI, Anthropic has exhibited its support for greater accountability.
 Following a request for AI policy comments from the National Telecommunications and Information Administration (NTIA), Anthropic released its own “AI Accountability Policy Comment”, in which it recommended more stringent safety evaluations and clearer standards for AI interpretability.
 Many of the administration’s recommendations to develop responsible AI aligned with Anthropic’s suggestions, underscoring its focus on safety compared to its competitors.
 What could be institutional roadblocks for competitors failing to meet such standards may ultimately benefit Anthropic in its efforts to develop stronger foundation models.